 BSc (Universität Jena), MSc (LSE), MRes (University of Cambridge)

-Tom studies healthcare management, with a particular focus on mental health and primary care.
-His current projects try to identify operations management solutions to reduce health inequalities (with Public Health England) and quantify the benefits of doubling primary care spending (with Everside Health).
+Tom’s current projects seek to identify operations management solutions to reduce healthcare inequities (with NHS East of England) and try to understand what is a good size for a primary care practice to be operationally efficient (with the Health Foundation).
 To answer these topical questions, Tom applies causal statistical methods to routinely collected patient-level data.